The Marlowe

 Information about your interactions with us

 We collect information about how you interact with us when you visit our website or read our emails.
-This allows us to make our communications relevant to you and to understand how we can make them more effective.
+This allows us to monitor how our audiences use our websites, make our communications relevant to you and to understand how we can make them more effective.

 Information is collected in the following ways: